Nakilon/rasel/README.md

 # RASEL (Random Access Stack Esoteric Language) v1

-A programming language inspired by Befunge where instead of the program space random access you have an ability to swap with an Nth value in stack.
+A programming language inspired by Befunge where instead of the program space random access you have the ability to swap with the Nth value in stack.

-This repository includes [specification](#reference-specification), [examples](examples), [library](lib/rasel.rb) and [binary](bin/rasel), its [tests](test.rb) and [Github Action](.github/workflows/test.yaml) that runs them automatically.
+This repository includes [specification](#reference-specification), [examples](examples), [executable](bin/rasel) and [library](lib/rasel.rb), its [tests](test.rb) and [Github Action](.github/workflows/test.yaml) that runs them automatically.

 ## Usage

-Install:
+### Install

 ```
 gem install rasel
 ```

+### Run

-Now to run a program and exit with 0 status code you can either use the executable and pass a source file as argument:
+To run a program you can either use the executable and pass a source file as argument:
 ```bash
 echo '"olleh",,,,,A,@' > temp.rasel
 rasel temp.rasel
 ```
-Or pipe the source code:
+Or pipe the source code directly:
 ```bash
 echo '"olleh",,,,,A,@' | rasel
 ```